 The mold can get so bad at bathroom ceilings that it can look like a roof leak (see picture).
 The damage an improper installation can cause depends on the occupants’ habits.
 When bathrooms are rarely or lightly used, it’s less of a concern.
 However, bathrooms used regularly by several occupants enjoying nice long hot showers will produce a lot of vapor– and where is all that moisture going?
 Hopefully, the moisture is vented to the outside, but too often, it’s going into the ceiling or attic, which causes mold/moisture issues over the long term.

 For almost every category of home improvement, there are ‘good,’ ‘better,’ and ‘best’ repairs.
 ‘Good’ means ‘not great,’ but sometimes, given a budget or a situation, that’s all that can be done at the time.
 Good repairs are cheaper, easier to install, and more of a short-term fix.
 The best repairs should, in most cases, be installed by a professional– they are costlier but yield the best results over the long term.
 Below are some ideas for repairs that should be helpful in nearly every situation and budget:

 Timers and dehumidifiers (Good)

 One idea is to threaten your family repeatedly, like I have, that if they don’t turn on the fan vent during hot showers that the bathroom will be renovated instead of buying family season passes to Dollywood! (good luck with this strategy)

-Open up your checkbook and call a professional to install a powerful 110cfm fan (or higher) with a humidity or motion sensor (Like the Panasonic Whisper Series).
+Open your checkbook and call a professional to install a powerful 110cfm fan (or higher) with a humidity or motion sensor (Like the Panasonic Whisper Series).
 Ask your installer to verify that the fan/vent is vented to the exterior.
-This is a very quiet and efficient fan/vent- you won’t even notice it working to keep your bathroom dry.
+This is a quiet and efficient fan/vent- you won’t even notice it working to keep your bathroom dry.